AdobeDocs/experience-manager-65.en/help/assets/managing-collections-touch-ui.md

 ![saved_searches_list](assets/saved_searches_list.png)

 Saved searches are created when you create a smart collection.
 Smart collections are automatically added to the **[!UICONTROL Saved Searches]** list.
-The Saved Searches query for the collection is saved in the `dam:query` property in CRXDE at the relative location `/content/dam/collections/`.
+The [!UICONTROL Saved Searches] query for the collection is saved in the `dam:query` property in CRXDE at the relative location `/content/dam/collections/`.
+There are no limits to the searches that you can save and on the saved searches displayed in the list.

 >[!NOTE]
 >